Looking for Light

 In the opening chapter of Healy’s book, he encourages people to “look for the good” when reading his book.
 He did so because he reveals a lot about the kingdom of darkness.
 He knows it’s easy for most of us to see darkness and focus on it.
 His instruction anticipates the fact that many of us have been trained to look for darkness and deception in the things we read.
 He knows that we must be intentional if we’re going to see the good in his writings.

-When we look for the presence of good or evil in something we are not evaluating it spiritually.
-Looking for good or evil is a process that uses the mind and intellect — not the spirit.
+When we look for the presence of good or evil in something, we are not evaluating it, spiritually.
+Looking for good or evil is a process that uses the mind and intellect—not the spirit.
 The standard used by our intellect to judge or evaluate things is the tree of the knowledge of good and evil.
-Spiritual discernment uses a different standard.
-Its standard is the tree of life.
+Spiritual discernment uses a different standard— the tree of life.
 If something produces life or love, it is recognized by our spirit as being from God.
 The kingdom of darkness cannot produce them.
-John Paul Jackson put it this way:
+John Paul Jackson said:

 “Spiritual insight goes from the eye to the heart without passing through the roadblock of analysis.”